 “Every drop counts.”

 Water districts play a key role in protecting the public water supply.
-Most have taken measures to ensure cross connection control management.
-Their backflow prevention programs add another layer of safety to protect water quality.
+Many, if not all, have taken measures to ensure cross connection control management.
+Their backflow prevention programs add a crucial layer of safety to protect water quality.

-Backflow occurs when water flows back into the public water supply after it has passed through the water meter.
-When this happens, there is a risk of contamination which can jeopardize clean drinking water.
+Of course, backflow occurs when water reverses flow into the public water supply after passing through the water meter.
+When this happens, there is risk of contamination and jeopardizing drinking water and public health.

 Water Quality Leaders

-Check out these three municipalities that emphasize backflow prevention to enhance their public water safety.
+These three municipalities have chosen to lead the way, emphasizing backflow prevention to enhance public water safety.

 Las Vegas Valley Water Department

 Backflow prevention valves must be inspected to make sure they’re working.
-Typically, local governments require yearly inspections.
-But all too often, inspections aren’t performed on a timely basis, raising the possibility of contamination.
+Typically, local authorities require annual inspections.
+All too often, inspections aren’t performed on a timely basis, raising the possibility of equipment failure and cross-connection.

 But not in Las Vegas.
-This water district owns all the backflow devices.
-Its staff performs the maintenance and tests, as needed.
+The district owns all backflow devices, while staff performs regular preventative maintenance and testing as prescribed.

-Customers who currently have backflow assemblies and those required by law to install them are assessed a monthly service fee based on the size of the meter.
-Those funds cover the district’s cost to maintain, test and replace backflow prevention devices.
+Customers who currently have backflow assemblies and those required by law to install them are assessed a monthly service fee based on meter size.
+That revenue covers the district’s costs to maintain, test and replace backflow preventers.

 What are the advantages?

-Public water customers don’t have to worry about paying a large unexpected fee for backflow prevention.
+Public water customers don’t have to worry about paying an unexpected fee for backflow prevention.
 And perhaps even more important, the policy, according to a representative from the water authority, has resulted in “a deeper engagement with the public about the importance of backflow prevention.”

 Move Backflow Devices Above Grade

-Las Vegas Valley Water District is working on a large project to retrofit backflow devices that are installed in below-grade vaults.
-They plan to move all of these devices above grade during the next ten years as they reach the end of their life cycle.
+Las Vegas Valley Water District is in the middle of a ten-year retrofit project, where backflow devices that were previously installed in below-grade vaults are being brought above grade as they reach the end of their lifecycle.

-These plans reflect a concern about confined space and accessibility for maintenance.
-Moving a backflow preventer from a utility vault to an above grade with an enclosure also eliminates a potential cross connection if the vault were to flood from rainwater or flooding.
+These plans reflect a concern about confined spaces and accessibility for maintenance personnel.
+Moving a backflow preventer from a utility vault to an above grade with an enclosure also eliminates concerns about potential cross connection if the vault were to flood.

 Community Updates Standard Details for RPZ Backflow Preventers